ibm-cloud-docs/SecureGateway/securegateway_faq.md

 [TRACE] Connection #<connection ID> received data: <size> bytes
 ```

-## How do I get the real-time connection number on Secure Gateway?
+## How do I get the amount of the real-time connections on Secure Gateway?
 {: #connect-num}

 ### Question
-How do I get the real-time connection information, the data size sent and received from Secure Gateway Client?
+How do I get connections information such as the amount of the real-time connections, the data size sent and received from Secure Gateway Client?

 ### Answer